snoberyman/canny-detector/README.md

 ﻿# Canny Detector

-### Real-Time Video Canny (Sobel, and Laplacian) edge detectors.
+### A desktop application for real-time Video edge detectors (Canny, Sobel, and Laplacian).

-For testing the software, Windows installer has been built (check Releases tab)
+The application detects connected cameras using native modules (C++) and streams processed frames to the user interface.
+It is optimized for Windows only.
+For testing, a Windows installer has been built (check the Releases tab).

 ![App UI](https://i.postimg.cc/wT8FxZrz/Screenshot-canny-detector.png)
 [Watch live demo video here](https://streamable.com/rixg1g)